markcot/pands-project/README.md

 'analyse.py', I observed that there were three variant names included within the dataset 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica'.

 Spliting the data into three groups based on these names allowed a description summary of each group be generated.
-Over the fifty values in each group, when the minimum, maximum and mean values for petal length and petal width are compared, the values for 'Iris-setosa' were much lower than the values for the 'Iris-versicolor' and 'Iris-virginica'.
+Over the fifty values in each group, when the minimum, maximum and mean values for sepal length and sepal width are compared, the values for 'Iris-setosa' were much lower than the values for the 'Iris-versicolor' and 'Iris-virginica'.
+Refer to Tables 1, 2 and 3 below.

 This variation confirmed previous research [1] noting that the data for Iris Setosa is easily separable from the other two linearly, but there is some overlap between the other two classes making it difficult to distinguish from each other.

-### Summary of Initial data review
+### Summary of initial data review

 I decided to try and get make a table of the description data from the initial review In V1_03 I adapted code from a website [F] to output dataframes to a csv file and